doanvalerie/odin-projects/README.md

 	- **IIFE**: Function that is executed once defined.
 Wraps an anonymous function with lexical scope.
 	- Benefit: Avoid polluting the global namespace and name collision.
 	- Commonly used as single style objects with one instance in existence.

+### Classes

+**Takeaways**
+- `class` keyword does the exact same thing as object constructors and prototypes.
+	- May be considered a syntactic sugar over prototype-based constructors.
+But there are differences!
+- The given name of a JavaScript `class` is a function whose code is provided by the `constructor`.
+	- Methods, getters, and setters are written to the prototype of the `class` name.
+- The body of a class is executed in strict mode.
+- Methods are defined on the prototype of each class instance.
+- Can declare public and privcate class fields.
+	- Set on individual objects instead of the prototype.
+- Implement inheritance with `extends`.